Nick689/CustomPOS/Usage.md

 (In construction)

 # Testing
-you can use Testing-data.sql to populate database
+you can use testing-data.sql to populate database

 # Genaral use
 **starting CustomPOS:** For safety reason CustomPOS file can work only if placed in a trusted directory delared in LibreOffice security option.